visgl/math.gl/docs/modules/geospatial/api-reference/make-obb-from-region.md

 ### Longitude wrapping

-Longitude values are normalized internally, so values outside the conventional range are accepted.
-If `east < west`, the region crosses the antimeridian and uses the shorter wrapped interval:
+Longitude values outside the conventional range are accepted.
+The boundaries retain the directed eastward semantics used by 3D Tiles and `LngLatRectangle`: if `east < west`, the interval crosses the antimeridian and continues eastward through ±180°.

 ```js
 const datelineRegion = [170, -10, -170, 10, 0, 250];
 const box = makeOBBFromRegion(datelineRegion, undefined, {units: 'degrees'});
 ```

-This describes a 20° region centered on ±180°, not a 340° region centered on 0°.
-Equal west and east longitudes describe zero width, not a full globe.
+This describes a 20° region centered on ±180°.
+A region from `10°` to `-10°` is the directed 340° interval, not the shorter 20° interval.
+Equal endpoints describe zero width, while endpoints separated by one full turn (for example `0°` to `360°`) describe a full-globe longitude span.

 ### Ellipsoid